Have a question? Chances are, you aren’t the only one.

 • Completed application

-• Official SAT or ACT scores if you have under 24 college credits
+• Official high school transcript if you have under 24 college credits

 • Official transcripts from each college you have attend and/or is awarding you credit